Books & Software on Environmental Radioactivity and Pesticides

 FEATURES

-Copy Pbdates folder from CD-ROM drive to C: drive.
-The application programs corecal2 and coredat2 can be run from CD-ROM drive or C: drive by Windows-95, 98, and XP on IBM compatible PC.
-The data files and the result files are to be written on C: drive.
-The steps involved in running of the corecal2 and coredat2 are fully explained in the guide booklet.
+Copy Pbdates3 folder from CD-ROM drive to C: drive or USB: drive.
+The application programs coredat2, corecal2, vmaxd3 and vid3 are run from CD-ROM drive or C: drive or USB drive by Windows XP, 7 and 8 on IBM compatible PC.
+The data files and result files are to be written on the C: drive or USB: drive.
+The steps involved in running of the programs are fully explained in the Addendum (2013).

-Technical Support: The package is sold with limited support by fax, telephone and E-mail.
+The package is sold with limited support by Fax, telephone and E-mail.